-Column: Generation of graduates will rise to the occasion
+COLUMN: Generation of graduates will rise to the occasion

 And most importantly, keep the faith.
 You are a generation of perseverance and grit, and we’ll be talking about - and needing - your remarkable fortitude for generations to come.
 So here’s to you, Class of 2020.
 I can’t wait to see where you go.

-Dean Phillips represents Minnesota’s 3rd Congressional District in the U.S. House of Representatives.
+Dean Phillips represents Minnesota’s Third Congressional District in the U.S. House of Representatives.

 (0) comments